BGG-Tools/save-geeklist/README.md

 ## Prerequisites

-This is mostly pretty simple code which just scrapes a website and should be usable directly with any current [Python](https://www.python.org/) installation, except for that PDF part.
-To make things easier, more readable, and especially: compatible with 2.x and 3.x, I am using the six library.
+This is mostly pretty simple code which just scrapes a website and should be usable directly with any current [Python](https://www.python.org/) installation, but to make things easier, more readable, and especially: compatible across Python versions (2.x/3.x), I am using the six library.

 Getting six is mandatory, the other two dependencies can be skipped if you're ok with outputting to HTML only instead of PDF.